Onboarding

 Onboarding is about sharing your app’s benefits and quickly getting merchants ready to use your app.

-Onboarding should be brief and direct.
-Provide clear instructions and guide the merchant to completion.
+Onboarding must be brief and direct.
+Provide clear instructions and guide merchants to completion.

 A great onboarding experience presents the basics of your app to merchants as quickly as possible.